George Kessler: Booming practice

-Kessler also drafted city plans for Cincinnati, Ohio; Terre Haute, Indiana; Cleveland, Ohio; El Paso, Texas; Denver, Colorado; and Syracuse, New York.
-He also designed Camp Wilson, an army cantonment near San Antonio, Texas.
+Kessler drafted city plans for Cincinnati, Ohio; Terre Haute, Indiana; Cleveland, Ohio; El Paso, Texas; Denver, Colorado; and Syracuse, New York.
+He designed Camp Wilson, an army cantonment near San Antonio, Texas.

 Death and memorials

 In 1920, George Kessler was again hired by Indianapolis.
 He was supervising the construction of a new major east/west belt road on March 20, 1923, when he died.
 He was survived by his wife and son and was buried in Bellefontaine Cemetery in St. Louis.

 The Indianapolis road he was supervising was named Kessler Boulevard in his honor.
 In Dallas, the Kessler Park neighborhood is named for him.
 Longview, Washington, named Kessler Boulevard and Kessler Elementary School in his honor.

-Kessler was a founder of the American Institute of Planners.
-He was also one of the original members of the United States Commission of Fine Arts.
+Kessler was a founder of the American Institute of Planners and an original member of the United States Commission of Fine Arts.

 Kessler was a Freemason in Rural Lodge No. 316, Kansas City, Missouri.
 He became a 32° Scottish Rite Mason in the Western Missouri Consistory of the Valley of Kansas City in 1903.